djsuperchief/Kyameru/site/src/components/slack.md

 #### Message Headers

-Message headers can also be used as part of the component.
+Message headers can also be used as part of the component setup.

 |Header | Description | Optional|
 |:------ |: ----------- |: --------|